arrow-kt/arrow-website/content/docs/learn/design/suspend-io.md

 Working with an actual data type such as `IO<A>` implies that each composition of our program has some allocation cost.
 This happens because `IO` requires different data classes to move computation from the stack to the heap in order to compose them and preserve properties such as lazy evaluation semantics.
 In contrast, when using `suspend`, the Kotlin compiler is aware of function composition on each suspension point and can desugar and specializes the program into more efficient target code.
 The code generated by the Kotlin compiler is better in terms of allocations and throughput when compared to other implementations of `IO` in the JVM.

-Let's take our previous example from ergonomics:
+Let's consider our previous example for ergonomics:

 ```kotlin
 import arrow.fx.IO